 The Pocumtuck Valley Memorial Association Library collections document the life and thought of Deerfield from the close of the 17th century to the 20th.
 The library’s 24,000 books, many with histories of local ownership, include literature, sermons, history, travel, biography, and works on agriculture, animal husbandry, and domestic economy.
 The library also has an extensive manuscript collection, rich in material on families and local history.

 Priority is given to assisting researchers who use the library in person, making it advisable to do so whenever possible.
 For those unable to visit the library, limited research assistance is available by phone, email, or US mail, as time permits, according to the following fee schedule:

 - Questions answered in 30 minutes or less: $5.00 + $0.25 per photocopy (limit 25 copies)

 Longer questions: $25 per hour + $0.25 per copy (limit 25 copies)

 When contacting us regarding your research question, please specify all sources you have already consulted, including titles and authors of books when applicable.
 This will ensure the most efficient use of our time, thus helping to minimize the cost to you.

-The following finding aids are available online: Champney Papers, Colton Family Papers, Dwight Family Genealogy Papers, Mary Earle Gould Papers, William H. Guthman Papers, Julia D.S.
+The following finding aids are available online: Catamount Hill Association Collection, Champney Papers, Colton Family Papers, Dwight Family Genealogy Papers, Mary Earle Gould Papers, Arthur Hoyt Family Papers, Epaphras Hoyt Sketch-book Collection, Julia D.S.
 Snow Papers, Taylor Family Papers, the Women’s History Sourcebook, the A.L.
 Avery General Store Records, the Reginald and Rachel French Collection, and the Pease-Hyde Papers.

 View transcriptions of 18th and early 19th-century Deerfield probate records, wills, and related documents.